CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 + By default, resources in different virtual networks cannot communicate.
 + Virtual network peering enables you to seamlessly connect two or more virtual networks in Azure.
 + Peered virtual networks appear as one for connectivity purposes.
-+ The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
++ The traffic between virtual machines in peer virtual networks uses the Microsoft backbone infrastructure.
-+ System defined routes are automatically created for each subnet in a virtual network.
++ System-defined routes are automatically created for each subnet in a virtual network.
 User-defined routes override or add to the default system routes.
 + Azure Network Watcher provides a suite of tools to monitor, diagnose, and view metrics and logs for Azure IaaS resources.

 ### You have successfully completed the lab